MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 - Improved decision-making based on cleaner data.

 ## Implementation Plan
+Preparation for the presentation is scheduled as follows:

+### Timeline
+- **Initial Phase:** Research and data preparation (Weeks 1-2).
+- **Development Phase:** Developing the presentation content (Week 3).
-- Timeline for the preparation of the presentation
+- **Final Phase:** Rehearsals and refinement of the presentation flow.
+(Week 4).

-- Resources required (software, hardware, etc.)
-- Practice sessions and dry runs
+### Resources
+- Software: Python, Pandas library, Jupyter Notebooks.
+- Hardware: Personal computer with adequate processing power.

 ## Conclusion
 - Summary of what will be achieved with the presentation